namusyaka/gammo/README.md

 [![GitHub license](https://img.shields.io/github/license/namusyaka/gammo?color=brightgreen)](https://github.com/namusyaka/gammo/blob/master/LICENSE.txt)
 [![Documentation](http://img.shields.io/:yard-docs-38c800.svg)](http://www.rubydoc.info/gems/gammo/frames)

+Gammo provides a pure Ruby HTML5-compliant parser and XPath support for traversing the DOM tree built by Gammo.
-Gammo is an implementation of the HTML5 parsing algorithm which conforms [the WHATWG specification](https://html.spec.whatwg.org/multipage/parsing.html), without any dependencies.
-Given an HTML string, Gammo parses it and builds DOM tree based on the tokenization and tree-construction algorithm defined in WHATWG parsing algorithm.
+The implementation of the HTML5 parsing algorithm in Gammo conforms [the WHATWG specification](https://html.spec.whatwg.org/multipage/parsing.html).
+Given an HTML string, Gammo parses it and builds DOM tree based on the tokenization and tree-construction algorithm defined in WHATWG parsing algorithm, these implementations are provided without any external dependencies.

 Gammo, its naming is inspired by [Gumbo](https://github.com/google/gumbo-parser).
 But Gammo is a fried tofu fritter made with vegetables.